Stunted growth: Prevention

-Three of these determinants should receive attention in particular: access to sanitation and diversity of calorie sources from food supplies.
-A study by the Institute of Development Studies has stressed that: "The first two should be prioritized because they have strong impacts yet are farthest below their desired levels".
+The first two of these determinants (access to sanitation and diversity of calorie sources from food supplies) need attention in particular because they have strongest impacts but are farthest from their desired levels.

 The goal of UN agencies, governments, and NGOs is now to optimize nutrition during the first 1000 days of a child's life, from pregnancy to the child's second birthday, in order to reduce the prevalence of stunting.
 The first 1000 days in a child's life are a crucial "window of opportunity" because the brain develops rapidly, laying the foundation for future cognitive and social ability.
 Furthermore, it is also the time when young children are the most at risk of infections that lead to diarrhea.
 It is the time when they stop breast feeding (weaning process), begin to crawl, put things in their mouths and become exposed to fecal matter from open defecation and environmental enteropathies.